 Card Verification Check (CVC)

 In general, only cardholders in physical possession of the card should have access to the CVC number.
 Businesses are not permitted to store the CVC number, so it’s unlikely that a fraudster can obtain this information through a computer breach.
-However, CVC verification does not protect against physical theft of a card or card information used on a compromised computer, or website that isn’t secure.
+However, CVC verification does not protect against physical theft of a card or card information used on a compromised computer or insecure website.

 Address Verification (AVS)

-The result of the CVC, address, and zip/postal code checks are ones that most payment processors pass directly through from the cardholder's bank.
+Most payment processors pass the results of the CVC, address, and zip/postal code checks directly through from the cardholder's bank.

 AVS is used when the merchant verifies credit card data, such as billing address and zip code, against the Visa/MasterCard billing information of the cardholder.
 AVS verifies that the billing address of the credit or debit card matches the address that was given by the customer.